data-lrdy/fivetran_zelty-custom-connector/README.md

 - get_options
 - get_restaurants

 which are used to retrieve data with pagination system.
-The functions takes only the headers parameter, and retrieves data from the entities already specified in the functions.
-Some of them take an additional parameter since, which indicates the last row retreived from the previous API call.
+The function only accepts the "headers" parameter and retrieves data from the entities that have already been specified within the function.
+Certain entities may require an additional parameter "since", which indicates the last row retrieved from the preceding API call.

 ## Example
 Here's an example of how to use the get_data function to retrieve data from the "users" table: